RNFS/RNFS/README.md

 - 👋 Hi, I’m @Rdwan Faris
-- 👀 I’m interested in ...
-Django and python
+- 👀 I’m interested in ... python, Django and web scraping, Test Automation
 - 🌱 I’m currently ... learning python, django and Mysql
 - 💞️ I’m looking to ... collaborate on django or python open source projects
 - 📫 How to reach me ... https://www.linkedin.com/in/radwan-faris-64091b201/